Puck Oversloot

 Maria Petronella "Puck" Oversloot (22 May 1914 – 7 January 2009) was a Dutch swimmer.
 Together with Marie Braun, she was the top national backstroke and freestyle competitor.
 At the 1932 Summer Olympics, Braun was listed for the 4 × 100 m freestyle relay, but fell ill and was replaced by Oversloot.
 The team won a silver medal, setting a new European record.
-Both Braun and Oversloot qualified for 400 m freestyle semifinals, but because Braun could not participate, Oversloot withdrew from the event, in solidarity.
+Both Braun and Oversloot qualified for the 400 m freestyle semifinals, but because Braun could not participate, Oversloot withdrew from the event, in solidarity.

-In 1933, Oversloot broke the national record in 100 m backstroke set by Braun and became the national champion.
+In 1933, Oversloot broke the national record in the 100 m backstroke set by Braun and became the national champion.
 She won a bronze medal in the same event at the 1934 European Aquatics Championships.

 She was born and died in Rotterdam.